 - Type of filter: the two most common filter sizes are 1 inch and 3 inch filters.
 1 inch filters usually need to be replaced every month and 3 inch filters should be replaced every three months, dependent on the recommendations of the filter manufacturer.

 - Home habits: if you have pets in your home, it might make sense to switch out your filter more often because of pet dander.
 If someone in your family deals with allergies or asthma, consider replacing your home’s air filter more regularly to help ease their symptoms.

 Now you’re probably wondering how to replace your furnace filter.
 Inevitably this will change depending on what furnace you have, but normally:

-At Comfortech Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Comfortech Service Experts , we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 601-852-3105 or set up an appointment with us online.

 - Open or take off the air filter panel around the bottom of your furnace to reveal an open compartment.